qanastek/sdialog/docs/sdialog/index.rst

 PersonaAgent
 ^^^^^^^^^^^^

+The ``PersonaAgent`` class simulates an agent that role-plays a given Persona using an LLM.
+It maintains a memory of the conversation, supports orchestration for injecting instructions or controlling behavior, and can be seeded for reproducible dialogue generation.

 - **Purpose:** Simulates an agent that role-plays a given Persona using an LLM.
 - **Features:**

   - Maintains a memory of the conversation (system, user, and AI messages).
   - Supports orchestration for injecting instructions or controlling behavior.
   - Can be seeded for reproducible dialogue generation.
   - Supports flexible greeting/first utterance configuration.
   - Can serialize its configuration and persona for reproducibility.
 - **Methods:**

   - ``__call__()``: Processes an input utterance and generates a response.
   - ``dialog_with()``: Simulates a dialogue with another PersonaAgent.
   - ``add_orchestrators()``, ``clear_orchestrators()``: Manage orchestration.